homologic/streckenkarte/README.md

 value also increases the size of the `strecken.pmtiles` file.
 If not given explicitly `maxZoom` defaults to 10.

+### Extracting from umap
+Furthermore, exporting maps from umap is possible using the `umap-extractor.py` script, which takes care of exporting the data as well as the graphical style for each layer.

 ## Map Editing Mode